Garden Mission and Vision

 Primex Garden Center is a family-owned, independent, all-seasons garden center, nursery & greenhouse.
 Primex has been located in Glenside serving our local community and the greater Philadelphia region since 1943.
 In our Nursery and Greenhouse you’ll find quality, locally sourced plants.
 Our Store has a wide selection of top-of-the-line gardening tools and supplies from your old standbys to current sustainable innovations.
 We carry an ever-expanding supply of organic gardening products (the largest in the region!), because we know what benefits the community benefits all of us.
 Primex generously discounted the cost for of their topsoil and waived the delivery fee.

-The HomeDepot Marple, PA, generously donated all lumber for the community garden and waived the delivery fee.
+The HomeDepot Marple, PA, generously donated all lumber for out first four beds and waived the delivery fee.